djeada/Statistics-Notes/notes/spatial_statistics/README.md

 ## Prerequisites and Connections

-Covariance and correlation provide useful background: see **[Correlation and Regression](../correlation_and_regression/README.md)**.
-Spatial dependence plays a role analogous to serial dependence in **[Time Series Analysis](../time_series_analysis/README.md)**: observations that are close in space or time often cannot be treated as independent replicates.
+- **[Joint Distributions & Covariance](../joint_distributions_and_covariance/README.md)** provides covariance and correlation concepts.
+- **[Regression](../regression/README.md)** provides the conditional-modeling perspective used by many spatial models.
+- **[Resampling & Model Assessment](../resampling_and_model_assessment/README.md)** is important because random validation can be optimistic when nearby observations are strongly dependent.
+- **[Time Series](../time_series/README.md)** is the temporal analogue: both fields model structured dependence rather than exchangeable observations.

 ## Terminology Boundary

 Do not use “spatial autocorrelation,” “geostatistics,” and “point process” interchangeably.
-They can all describe spatial dependence, but they model different data objects and answer different questions.
+They can all describe spatial structure, but they model different data objects and answer different questions.
 Identifying the observed spatial object is the first modeling decision.

+## Model Assessment

+Prediction at unsampled locations may require spatially blocked validation rather than random folds.
+The validation design should mimic the actual prediction task: interpolation near observed locations is different from extrapolation to a new region.